liisatormakangas/NewCodePortfolio/README.md

 in directory: clock_python
 >Clock was one of the course tasks for practicing the use of Pygame, an open-source library for developing multimedia applications using Python language.
 The task was just to create a watch dial to show the current time with hour, minute, and second hands.

 >The Clock code is quite simple and the application is very small overall.
-However, making this code to work has been one of the most memorable "victories" during my (yet very short) career in coding when struggling to solve difficult tasks.
+However, making this code to work has been one of the most greatest "victories" during my (yet very short) career in coding when struggling to solve tasks that feel extremely hard to dissolve with the knowledge you have.
 With this task also knowing the basics of trigonometry helped to solve how to set the end points of the clock hands.

 **To run a Pygame application:**
 - first install Pygame to your computer by running a command-line command:
 ```bash
 pip3 install pygame
 ```
-- in your code editor, run the file: clock.py
+- in your code editor/shell, run the file: clock.py
 ### **Robot Game**
 in directory: robogame_python
 >This game - also exploiting Pygame - was the final project of the *Advanced Course in Programming*.
-The task was to create a game with a moving character collecting some things, and including a counter to show the progress in game.
+The task was to create a game with a moving character collecting some things and including a counter to show the progress in game.

 **To run a Pygame application:**
 - first install Pygame to your computer by running a command-line command: